-To discuss photobiomodulation and the brain’s default mode network we reached out to Prof. Margaret Naeser at the VA Boston Healthcare System.
-Prof. Naeser is Research Professor of Neurology at the Boston University School of Medicine.
-She kindly provided us with an in-depth, detailed information.
-We asked her to answer a few more questions related to her research in photobiomodulation.
+To discuss photobiomodulation and the brain’s default mode network we reached out to Prof. Margaret Naeser, at the VA Boston Healthcare System.
+She is a Research Professor of Neurology, Boston University School of Medicine.
+She kindly provided us with some in-depth, detailed information.
+We asked her to answer a few questions related to her research in photobiomodulation.
 We actually asked her the same three questions that we asked Prof. Michael Hamblin and Prof. Jay Sanguinetti.
 Prof. Naeser had a lot to share with us.
 We decided to split her answers into two parts.
 This is part one.

 Q: What is transcranial photobiomodulation specifically?

 Transcranial PBM (tPBM) is the application of, primarily, near-infrared (NIR) wavelengths of light (for example, 810nm, 830nm, etc.) to the scalp, using light-emitting diodes (LEDs) or low-level laser therapy (LLLT).
 The goal of tPBM is to deliver enough NIR photons to the scalp, so that NIR photons will reach the surface brain cortex areas below the scalp placement areas.
-Perhaps only 2 to 3% of the photons will reach the surface brain cortex.
-(Wan, Parrish, Anderson, Madden, 1981.)
-Studies show the depth of penetration of NIR (808 nm) photons into the brain to reach 4-5 cm.
-(Tedford et al., 2015.)
+Perhaps only 2 to 3% of the photons will reach the surface brain cortex (Wan, Parrish, Anderson, Madden, 1981).
+Studies show the depth of penetration of some NIR (808 nm) photons into the brain, reach up to 4-5 cm (Tedford et al., 2015).
 The NIR photons are hypothesized to improve cellular function in damaged brain cells.
 These damaged brain cells are likely low on oxygen and functioning poorly.

 Traumatic brain injury and transcranial photobiomodulation

-When a traumatic brain injury (TBI) occurs, there is damage to nerve cells on brain cortex.
-However, there is also damage to the deeper white matter (axons) that connects specific brain cortex areas to each other.
+When a traumatic brain injury (TBI) occurs, there is damage to nerve cells in brain cortex.
+There is also damage to the deeper white matter (axons) that connect specific brain cortex areas to each other.
 These connections are important for normal thinking and memory.
 When brain cortex is damaged, along with damage to the deeper white matter brain connections, cognitive tasks, such as problem solving and multi-tasking (executive function), cannot be performed with efficiency.

 The brain anatomy and physiology relevant to Traumatic Brain Injury (TBI)

-The frontal lobes, located behind the forehead and deep to the front side of the head, are often damaged in TBI.
+The frontal lobes, located behind the forehead and deep to the front sides of the head, are often damaged in TBI.
 An area of each frontal lobe, located closer to the middle of the brain, is the mesial prefrontal cortex (mPFC) area.
-This area of the brain has a high demand for glucose and energy in order to function properly.
-(Raichle, 2015; Mormino et al., 2011.)
+This area of the brain has a high demand for glucose and energy in order to function properly (Raichle, 2015; Mormino et al., 2011).

 Default Mode Network (DMN) and Traumatic Brain Injury (TBI)

 The mPFC is part of an important neural network, the Default Mode Network (DMN).
 The DMN has two cortical “node” areas (collection of nerve cells) located near the midline (middle) of the brain.
-One, the mPFC (in the frontal lobes) and the second, the precuneus (in the parietal lobes, behind the frontal lobes).
+One is the mPFC (in the frontal lobes) and the second is the precuneus (in the parietal lobes, behind the frontal lobes).
 These cortical nodes are “active” when a person is daydreaming or sleeping.
 However, in order for executive function to take place, these two nodes (mPFC and precuneus) must down-regulate (de-activate) simultaneously.
-This must occur, in order to permit up-regulation (activation) of other parts of the frontal lobes, such as the dorsolateral prefrontal cortex (dlPFC) on the sides of the frontal lobes.
-This entire process is required in order for the brain to perform executive functions.
+This must occur, in order to permit up-regulation (activation) of other parts of the frontal lobes, such as the dorsolateral prefrontal cortex (dlPFC) on the sides of the frontal lobes, in order to perform executive functions.

 However, after TBI, the “nodes” of the DMN are often dysfunctional and cannot “turn off” or down-regulate, simultaneously.
-Thus, they prevent up-regulation of the dlPFC parts of the frontal lobes from functioning properly.
+Thus, they prevent up-regulation of the dlPFC parts of the frontal lobes which are necessary for executive function and normal brain function.
 Poor cellular function in the mPFC following TBI can have devastating effects on cognition, including poor executive function.
-One goal in using tPBM to treat chronic TBI cases is to deliver NIR photons to poorly functioning cells in the cortical “nodes” of the DMN – especially to the mPFC and precuneus.
-The mPFC location, at the forehead’s center front hairline area, makes it an especially vulnerable place for damage.
+One goal in using tPBM to treat chronic TBI cases is to deliver NIR photons to poorly functioning cells in the cortical “nodes” of the DMN – especially the mPFC and precuneus.
+The mPFC location, at the center front hairline area on the forehead, makes it an especially vulnerable place for head impact and brain damage.

 In TBI there is often twisting and shearing of the white matter axons, due to the angular force of the head trauma.
-This type of brain damage is also present after exposure to the blast from an improvised explosive device (IED) that has exploded within 100 yards of someone.
-Ultimately, based on animal studies, this blast wave produces poor mitochondrial function in the nerve cells.
+This type of brain damage is also present after exposure to the blast from an improvised explosive device (IED) that exploded within 100 yards of someone.
+Ultimately (based on animal studies), this blast wave produces poor mitochondrial function in the nerve cells.
 Furthermore, there is low production of ATP, as well as lower cerebral blood flow to that part of the brain.

 Can a brain with TBI benefit from transcranial photobiomodulation?

-After tPBM application of NIR photons, the ATP levels should increase, as well as local blood flow to the area, due to release of nitric oxide.
-Several research labs have shown increased, local cerebral blood flow after tPBM.
-(Schiffer et al., 2009; Nawashiro et al., 2012; Naeser, Martin, Ho et al., 2012; Ho, Martin, Yee et al., 2016; Hipskind et al., 2019; Chao, 2019.)
+After tPBM application of NIR photons to the damaged brain areas, the ATP levels are expected to increase, as well as local blood flow to the area due to release of nitric oxide.
+Several research labs have shown increased, local cerebral blood flow after tPBM (Schiffer et al., 2009; Nawashiro et al., 2012; Naeser, Ho, Martin et al., 2012; Ho, Martin, Yee et al., 2016; Hipskind et al., 2019; Chao, 2019).

 How the use of transcranial photobiomodulation is different for TBI and stroke?